KallosP/Virtual-World/README.md

 # Virtual-World

-A simulated 2D world wtih various entities that have their own unique roles.
+A simulated 2D world with various entities that have unique roles, actions, and animations.

 ## Entities
 | Image | Type | Role |